Meezeus/meezeus.github.io/aboutme.md

 subtitle: Learn more about me!
 ---

 👋 Hello there!
+My name is **Kacper Dudzinski**.
+I'm a cross-platform **C++ game developer**, working at **Feral Interactive**, specialising in porting games from Windows to mobile.
+I've worked on bringing games such as *"Tomb Raider"* and *"Lara Croft and the Guardian of Light"* to **Android and iOS**, as well as serving as the lead developer on a currently unannounced project.

-My name is **Kacper Dudzinski** and I'm a **programmer** who's passionate about **game dev** and in particular **video game AI**.
-I'm a quick learner, an organised worker and a resilient individual.
-I pride myself on the quality of my work and am always eager to learn more and become better.
+💻 My work involves everything from integrating new UI and resolving platform-specific bugs to improving shared libraries and implementing new features.
+I pride myself on the quality of my work and I am always eager to learn more and continuously improve.

 🎓 I attended **King's College London**, where I studied **MSci (Hons) Computer Science**, specialising in **Artificial Intelligence**.
 I graduated with